4lbertoC/uribuilder/README.md

-URL Builder
+URI Builder
 ===========
-The tool allows to build a URL from its components and viceversa.
+The tool allows to build a URI from its components and viceversa.
 This includes schema, domain, port, path, query parameters and fragment.

 Resources
 ---------